 Reheating

-When you’re ready to eat, the best way to reheat your french toast is using the oven.
+When you’re ready to eat, the best way to reheat your French toast is by using the oven.
 However, you can also use the microwave or skillet.
-It’s important to note that frozen french toast will take a few extra minutes to cook, but will still turn out crispy and delicious!
+It’s important to note that frozen French toast will take a few extra minutes to cook, but will still turn out crispy and delicious!

 Can I Make this Recipe Dairy-Free?